Skip to content

 :password: wordpress password

-:domain: wordpress domain name | eg: https://thetechnotreat.com
+:domain: wordpress domain name | eg: http://thetechnotreat.com

 """